Skip to main content

 Academic Success

 Your path to academic success will involve honing a variety of complex skills that directly contribute to your ability to learn and study effectively.
-Prior to your first semester at UNO, you will want to explore the four academic success skills - Time Management, Learning Style, Communication & Self-Advocacy, and Wellness - highlighted in the interactive document below and identify the areas that you may need to work on.
+Before your first semester at UNO, you will want to explore the four academic success skills - Time Management, Learning Style, Communication & Self-Advocacy, and Wellness - highlighted in the interactive document below and identify the areas that you may need to work on.

-Download a PDF copy here.
+Download a PDF copy

-More Academic Success Skills:
+More Academic Success Skills

 • Breaking Down Your Syllabus

-UNO Academic Resources:
+UNO Academic Resources

 • Your Instructor - If you are struggling in a class or have questions about the material, be sure to talk to your instructor as soon as possible so they can help you!